† Indicates that students admitted to the programme are required to undergo a Garda Vetting process.

 Throughout the programme, your knowledge, skills, values and attitudes in each of these areas are continually developed while placing a strong emphasis on your development as a critical, reflective and skilled teacher.
 The module content has been carefully selected to be relevant to the requirements of the Leaving Certificate and Junior Certificate syllabuses in the Technology subjects.

-The first two years of study provide a foundation in Education, Materials processing, Technical Graphics, Design and Mathematics.
-In the third and fourth years you will continue to study Education as well as Architectural Technology and Design and Communication Graphics.
-You will also complete a final year project which gives you an opportunity to apply your knowledge to a selected topic while engaging in independent research.
+The first two years of study provide a foundation in Design, Problem solving, Education, Materials processing, Technical Graphics, and Mathematics.
+In Year three and four you will continue to study Education as well as Architectural Technology, and Design and Communication Graphics.
+You will also complete a research-driven module, which gives you an opportunity to reflect on your School Placement experiences and propose how to develop an aspect of your discipline or you as a professional.

 To find more go to https://www.ul.ie/dmt